Qualitative research: Occupational health psychology

 Although research in the field of occupational health psychology (OHP) has predominantly been quantitatively oriented, some OHP researchers have employed qualitative methods.
 Qualitative research efforts, if directed properly, can provide advantages for quantitatively oriented OHP researchers.
-These advantages include help with (1) theory and hypothesis development, (2) item creation for surveys and interviews, (3) the discovery of stressors and coping strategies not previously identified, (4) interpreting difficult-to-interpret quantitative findings, (5) understanding why some stress-reduction interventions fail and others succeed, and (6) providing rich descriptions of the lived lives of people at work.Schonfeld, I. S., & Farrell, E. (2010).
-Qualitative methods can enrich quantitative research on occupational stress: An example from one occupational group.
-In D. C. Ganster & P. L. Perrewé (Eds.), Research in occupational stress and wellbeing series.
-Vol. 8.
-New developments in theoretical and conceptual approaches to job stress (pp. 137-197).
-Bingley, UK: Emerald.
+These advantages include help with (1) theory and hypothesis development, (2) item creation for surveys and interviews, (3) the discovery of stressors and coping strategies not previously identified, (4) interpreting difficult-to-interpret quantitative findings, (5) understanding why some stress-reduction interventions fail and others succeed, and (6) providing rich descriptions of the lived lives of people at work.
 Some OHP investigators have united qualitative and quantitative methods within a single study (e.g., Elfering et al., [2005]); these investigators have used qualitative methods to assess job stressors that are difficult to ascertain using standard measures and well validated standardized instruments to assess coping behaviors and dependent variables such as mood.